 STS Vermont

-On Thursday, May 23rd, 2024, Small Town Summits will host a Summit at Cornerstone Church in South Royalton, VT.
-Pastors and lay leaders from small places across Vermont will explore the riches of the book of Hebrews in order to revel in the incomparable greatness of Jesus.
+On Thursday, May 21st, 2026, Small Town Summits will host a Summit at Cornerstone Church in Bethel, VT.
+Pastors and lay leaders from small places across Vermont will marvel together at the sin-defeating cross and the death-conquering resurrection of Christ in order to consider what it looks like for ministry to be rooted in Christ’s cross and resurrection.

 Schedule